Meeting Time: October 18, 2023 at 10:00am MST

 • Default_avatar

-Wesley Canada 11 months ago
+Wesley Canada about 1 year ago

 This is a win for the free market.
 Parking will always be a part of multi-family development but this will allow developers to decide.
 It also gives freedom for car free renters to not subsidize others using parking.